 Budapest, 1999.
 Millennium Night.
 Two identical violas.
 An instrument ‘heist’.
 But for what?
 What is the mystery of the strange three-stringed viola that has been hanging in a Transylvanian museum for decades?
 A walk through the past for Laura McLove as she returns to present day Budapest, in search of a dancer called Zoltán, all the while retelling the tale when she became the fall girl for a musical instrument heist in those inbetween days–post communism, pre EU.
 Those Were The Days ...

 Will she find Zoltán?
 And what’s with the three strings anyway?

 A little bit retro, a little bit rock ‘n’ roll.

-Come and join Laura and her old friends as they once again go dancing at The Budapest Artists’ Club.
-You’re never too old to fancie a folkie.
+Come and join Laura and her old friend Valentin as they once again go dancing at The Budapest Artists’ Club on Franz Liszt Square.

 Frustrated writer Laura McLove finds the ideal way to avoid writer’s block–a younger man.
 Leon–flaxen hair, eyes of cornflowers, lips for kissing, a French wine expert and rugged traveller.
 Laura manipulates her way onto Leon’s US road trip using the law of attraction.
 But what about her great debut novel?
 And does she get the guy?

 If you like your romantic fiction without the romance, and your literary fiction from the school of Fante and Bukowski, this is an unashamed how-the-hell-to-become-a-writer novel.
 Not from the pen of another bright–and male–young thing.
 No!
 This is a full-on, hormonal literary reclamation from a woman making damned sure she gets in on the action.
 Sort of.